 Who Should File A Schedule C Form?

 As mentioned above, sole proprietorships and single-member limited liability corporations are the candidates for this specific tax form.
 The definition of a sole proprietorship is an entity that is run by one person.
 That person is entitled to all the profits.
 That person also assumes all responsibility for liability and losses.
 Independent contractors, freelancers, and those who participate in the gig economy fall into this category.
-Sole proprietorships are considered unincorporated businesses (talk to your CPA or your business attorney about why you may want to consider incorporating your sole proprietorship).
+Sole proprietorships are considered unincorporated businesses (talk to your CPA in Lombard IL or your business attorney about why you may want to consider incorporating your sole proprietorship).

 While an Single-member limited liability corporations (LLC) is formally incorporated, the IRS treats them as “disregarded entities”.
 That is a fancy way of Single-member limited liability corporations are treated by the IRS as sole proprietorships.